-The Association is a national, non-partisan, non-profit organization committed to a 'New Vision of Aging for Canada' promoting social change that will bring financial security, equitable access to health care and freedom from discrimination.
-The Association's mandate is to promote and protect the interests, rights and quality of life for Canadians as they age.
+The Association is a national, non-partisan, non-profit organization committed to a 'New Vision of Aging for Canada' promoting social change that will bring financial security, equitable access to health care and freedom from discrimination for aging Canadians.
+The Association's mandate is to promote and protect the interests, rights and quality of life for Canadians as we age.